Why Overclock the Raspberry Pi 4?

 - Connect Module 4 to its IO board, hook up a micro USB cable to your Linux PC, and the other end to Module 4’s micro USB port.

-A single board computer being configured
+A single-board computer is being configured.

 - Install a jumper on pins J2 to disable the eMMC boot (use a female-to-female connector if you don't have a jumper).
-This step should prevent booting, enabling you to mount Module 4 like a USB drive on the Linux computer.

 - Mount the module by running the rpiboot command